 Heal your gut

-Healing your gut to improve your immune system/allergies will seem logical when you consider over 90% of your immune reaction is determined by the GI tract, where the majority of your immune system lives.
+Over 90% of your immune reaction is determined by the condition of the GI tract, where the majority of your immune system lives.
 How do you heal your gut?
 Take out some inflammatory items and add some helpful nutraceuticals.

 - Avoid foods that are known gut disruptors like gluten and dairy.
 I was able to drop 3 different allergy meds by just doing this.
 Gluten and dairy sensitivity are very real and if you can avoid them for 10-14 days and allergies get better, then you have a solution.
-You may be able to reintroduce small amounts, depending on the health of your gut.
+You may reintroduce small amounts at a time, depending on the health of your gut.

-- Supplements for allergies should start with things like EpiIntegrity Powder and Poly-prebiotic powder to help your good gut bacteria to thrive.
-This will calm the immune system down and in doing so, your seasonal/environmental allergy symptoms should improve.
+- Supplements for allergies should start with things like EpiIntegrity Powder and Poly-prebiotic powder to help your good gut bacteria thrive.
+This will calm the immune system down and so, your seasonal/environmental allergy symptoms should improve.

 Change your Diet